GraphChi/graphchi-cpp/README.md

 Prior to that, you need to download the source code (no configuration or installation is required).

-For an introduction on writing your own applications, read [[Creating-GraphChi-Applications]].
+For an introduction on writing your own applications, read  [Creating-GraphChi-Applications](https://github.com/GraphChi/graphchi-cpp/wiki/Creating-GraphChi-Applications).

 ## How GraphChi works

 GraphChi is based on the Parallel Sliding Windows method which allows efficient asynchronous processing of mutable graphs from disk.
-See [[Introduction-To-GraphChi]] for description.
+See [Introduction-To-GraphChi](https://github.com/GraphChi/graphchi-cpp/wiki/Introduction-To-GraphChi) for description.

 ## Performance